 The church can offer practical and spiritual support at a time which can be filled with a mixture of grief for the loss of a loved one; celebration for a long and well-lived life or anger at a sudden tragedy.

 Many questions can arise at this time, leading to mixed feelings and emotions.
-We are here to help whenever you feel the need to talk with someone; please call at any time: 020 8650 3332.
+We are here to help whenever you feel the need to talk with someone; please contact the church office where we’ll be pleased help.